 Asian culture has provided the world with some of the most exquisite works of art known to man.
-Everything from beautifully painted scrolls and hand sculpted jade to detailed bronzes and intricate ceramics have become treasured antiques through the centuries.
+Everything from beautifully painted scrolls and hand-sculpted jade to detailed bronzes and intricate ceramics has become treasured antiques through the centuries.

 Do You Have Asian Antiques in Your House?

 Asian antiques are often categorized according to their region of origin.
 A few of these general areas include China, Japan, Korea, and Tibet.
 Chinese art includes delicate ceramics and classically designed blue and white pottery.
 Baskets are great collectible items as they are both practical as well as decorative pieces.
 The Chinese are known for their beautiful jade jewelry such as amulets, bracelets, and pendants.
 There are also a variety of Chinese antique jade vases, statues, snuff bottles and teapots.
 Some things to consider when buying items made of jade are the colors and styles of design.
 Another fine material used by the Chinese is coral.
 Coral jewelry is in high demand.
 The deep red colored coral is the rarest and most valuable.
 You may have another Asian antique material that is also red in color called cinnabar.

 Tibetan furniture, including trunks and cabinets with vibrant displays of animals, are colorful works of Asian art.
 Singing bowls are popular Tibetan treasures that date as far back as the 10th century.
 Korea is known for its gorgeous pottery, with much of it featuring designs with plants and flowers.
 The Japanese have created some of the most extraordinary screens, boxes, and chests.
 Many are lacquered and inlaid with ivory.